wanghaisheng/responsive-landing-page-starter/content/blog/en/asyncronous-php-with-revoltphp-vonage-voice-api.md

 }
 ```

-Faker allows you to set a locale, so in this case I chose UK numbers by setting it to 'en_GB'.
+Faker allows you to set a locale, so in this case, I chose UK numbers by setting it to 'en_GB'.
 If you want to set a different locale, [have a look at the faker documentation here](https://fakerphp.github.io/).

 We're using a classic `for` loop to create the phone numbers into an array here, so we now have 2000 phone numbers ready to get their dino warnings.
 How do we do it?
 With a `foreach` loop in the endpoint: